nest/ode-toolbox/doc/index.rst

 For example, consider an integrate-and-fire neuron with two alpha-shaped kernels (``I_shape_in`` and ``I_shape_gap``), and one nonlinear kernel (``I_shape_ex``).
 Each of these kernels can be expressed as a system of ODEs containing two variables. ``I_shape_in`` is specified as a second-order equation, whereas ``I_shape_gap`` is explicitly given as a system of two coupled first-order equations, i.e. as two separate ``dynamics`` entries with names ``I_shape_gap1`` and ``I_shape_gap2``.

-Both formulations are mathematically equivalent, and ode-toolbox treats them the same following input processing.
+Both formulations are mathematically equivalent, and ODE-toolbox treats them the same following input processing.

 During processing, a dependency graph is generated, where each node corresponds to one dynamical variable, and an arrow from node *a* to *b* indicates that *a* depends on the value of *b*.
 Boxes enclosing nodes mark input shapes that were specified as either a direct function of time or a higher-order differential equation, and were expanded to a system of first-order ODEs.